pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "In working with development teams at organizations which are adopting Continuous Delivery, I have found there can be friction over practices that many developers have come to consider as the right way for Agile teams to work.
 I believe the root of conflicts between what I’ve come to think of as traditional agile and CD is the approach to making software “ready for release”."

-### GitFlow considered hamrful
+### GitFlow Considered Harmful
 by Adam Ruka (full-stack web developer working for Amazon)
 http://endoflineblog.com/gitflow-considered-harmful
 http://endoflineblog.com/follow-up-to-gitflow-considered-harmful

-And a comment in favor of rebasing he references:
+And a comment he references by dasil003 in favor of rebasing:
 https://news.ycombinator.com/item?id=9745966

 Key points are that: